-Debating critics on ‘The Prom’: Is Netflix version an overrated disappointment or the memory of a lifetime?
+Debating critics on ‘The Prom’: Is Netflix version a disappointment or a memorable event?

 Donald: I’m so happy, Jim, that you agreed to be my date for this discussion of the new Netflix adaptation of “The Prom.”
 As a longtime movie critic for the Visalia Times-Delta and a big theater fan, you’ve probably seen every movie musical made in the last 15 years — as have I!
 We haven’t talked since we both watched Friday’s streaming premiere, and I’m anxious to find out what you thought of director Ryan Murphy’s take on the 2018 Broadway musical.
 Let’s get right to some of the stuff the internet has been chewing on: Are you an enthusiastic member of Team Corden?
 Or, after seeing the late-night host’s portrayal of the washed-up actor Barry Glickman, are you ready to line the straight James Corden up in front of a musical firing squad for playing a flamboyantly gay man?
 (Gee, I wonder how one of those would work.
 I imagine a line of Lord Farquaad’s guards aiming muskets that fire big, squishy rounds of “Sound of Music” beanbags.)